What Is Oxidative Stress & What Does It Do To Skin? Our Deep Dive

 Wear sunscreen regularly.

 If you're a skin care fanatic, you probably saw this coming.
-External aging, after all, is primarily fueled by UV radiation—and the oxidative stress that comes with it.
+External aging, after all, is primarily fueled by UV radiation4—and the oxidative stress that comes with it.
 Hilsabeck compares this effect on your skin to a bull in a china shop.
 "UV radiation comes in, knocking electrons around and creating negative chain reactions," he says.
 This depletes your antioxidant stores, adds Cheung, which can result in leathery, wrinkled skin.

 So, about that sunscreen.
 "Sunscreen should be worn every day, rain or shine, as the sun's radiation is always hitting the earth and bombarding your skin," shares Cheung.
 "Broad-spectrum sunscreens with mineral blockers are the most stable, versus chemical blockers, which will deactivate with continued sun exposure."
 Check out our favorite mineral sunscreens here.

 Try to reduce your stress levels.

 Psychological stress doesn't just harm your heart and mind—it also promotes oxidative stress in the skin.
 If this persists, it can overpower the skin's antioxidant defenses, leading to signs of aging.
 This is why mental health and mindful practices are an essential part of skin care.

 Also, when you're stressed, your body puts skin health on the back burner.
 "Emotional and mental stress trigger a fight-or-flight response," explains Hilsabeck.
 And if your body is constantly in this state of stress, it will prioritize survival, he says.
 "Your skin will suffer during periods of increased stress, [as] having beautiful skin is not a high priority for your body during a fight-or-flight response."

 Aim to get better sleep.

 There's a reason the term "beauty sleep" exists.
 According to Green, inadequate sleep prevents the skin from properly repairing itself.
-It also causes oxidative stress, she says, leaving the skin looking sallow.
+It also causes oxidative stress10, she says, leaving the skin looking sallow.
 Other side effects include wrinkles, pigmentation changes, and other signs of aging.

 Moreover, poor sleep is linked to lower blood levels of defensive antioxidants, making it easier for free radicals to do their thing.
 And, get this: Melatonin—the "sleep hormone"—is also an antioxidant.
 A full night's rest (and exposure to darkness) is essential for making enough melatonin.
 Basically, without enough shut-eye, cellular beauty will take a hit.